-A mother of three has died after reportedly travelling to Turkey for a type of cosmetic surgery known as the "Brazilian butt lift" (BBL).
+A mother of three died during "Brazilian butt lift" surgery in Turkey when a fat clot blocked one of her arteries, an inquest has found.
 Why is this procedure increasingly popular and is it more dangerous to have the operation abroad?

-She is understood to have had a BBL procedure, where fat from the stomach is injected into the buttocks.
+The 29-year-old beautician was undergoing a Brazilian Butt Lift (BBL) where fat from the stomach is injected into the buttocks.

-The 29-year-old beautician opted for surgery abroad - which is often cheaper than in the UK - after growing paranoid about excess stomach fat after having children, Mr Franks said.
+Ms Cambridge had opted for surgery abroad - which is often cheaper than in the UK - after growing paranoid about excess stomach fat after having children, her partner Mr Franks said.

 And Ms Cambridge is not the first British woman whose quest for the perfect behind ended in tragedy abroad.